 Back to my kitchen table.
 Most of these women grew up in homes like mine.
 And so this idea of doing something completely outside the lines and highly controversial was incredibly appealing.
 We laughed together as we pictured clandestine gatherings of women in secreted-away rooms of churches, pouring over the cards and secretly passing them to one another.
 And women who’d never darken the door of a religious institution, finding beauty and wisdom previously unknown and unheard through these ancient, sacred women’s stories.
 We talked of many other things that night, most of which I’ve forgotten.
 But I can remember that conversation like it was yesterday.
 It’s stayed in my mind and on my heart – ingrained and waiting.

 Lot’s of waiting.
 Four years of waiting.
 Four years of me wondering and questioning and doubting and holding back.
-In part, because I’d envisioned a deck you can buy; one that you could use yourself, complete with gorgeous art and meditative words.
+In part, because I’d envisioned a deck you can buy; one that you could use yourself.
 (It’s in the works…) But more, I have been holding back because I have been afraid.
 Afraid that I would be too controversial.
 Afraid that I had no right or ability to seek/divine/offer wisdom from these women’s stories.
 (Afraid that I’d surely be struck by lightning.)
 And mostly afraid that it was just a crazy idea that would never really impact others the way I imagined and hoped it might.

 Until it did.